jlinoff/pam/README.md

 Record field types define the type of each field that you define for a record.
-They are based on HTML _input_ element types except for the _textarea_ type which is an HTML _textarea_ element and the _html_ type which is a _textarea_ type that is displayed as raw HTML.
+They are based on HTML _input_ element types except for the _textarea_ type which is a HTML _textarea_ element that is displayed as _preformatted_ text (&lt;pre&gt;&lt;/pre&gt;) and the _html_ type which is also a HTML _textarea_ type but is displayed as raw HTML so it can be used for inserting images.
 They are presented below as simple types regardless of the underlying HTML element to avoid unnecessary complexity.

 You can change, add or delete record field _names_ here if you wish to customize the user experience but you cannot change the types.
 For